 Your business doesn’t live in a vacuum, and neither should your dashboards.
 Each dashboard created should be a live snapshot of your business.
 Combining and connecting these snapshots takes your BI to the next level.

-We’ve already discussed using dashboard tabs to combine your data story chapters.
 Dashboard widget linking helps to further unify your dashboards.
 It enables you to add links to any widget on your dashboard whether it’s a chart, textbox or image and redirects dashboard users and viewers to other related content.
-You may link to another dashboard tab or even to external website or resource.
+You may link to another dashboard tab or even to an external website or resource.

-Let’s say one of your dashboard contains a high level Key Performance Indicators (KPI) tab that provides snapshots of all your departments.
+Let’s say one of your dashboards contains a high-level key performance indicators (KPI) tab that provides snapshots of all your departments.
 You then have subsequent more detailed tabs for each individual department.
 If you don’t have this resource, this is a dashboard best practice and we highly recommend layering your data like this!

-By using a dashboard widget link you can easily move from an overview chart, for Sales for example, on the KPI tab to a related Sales dashboard tab, where you find many other more detailed charts and sales-focused KPIs, like in the example below:
+By using a dashboard widget link you can easily move from an overview chart, for sales for example, on the KPI tab to a related sales dashboard tab, where you find many other more detailed charts and sales-focused KPIs, like in the example below: